bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/43-Mark.md

 ^5^ Entering into the tomb, they saw a young man sitting on the right side, dressed in a white robe; and they were amazed. ^6^ He said to them, “Don’t be amazed.
 You seek Jesus, the Nazarene, who has been crucified.
 He has risen!
 He is not here.
 See the place where they laid him! ^7^ But go, tell his disciples and Peter, ‘He goes before you into Galilee.
 There you will see him, as he said to you.’”

-^8^ They went out,^*^ and fled from the tomb, for trembling and astonishment had come on them.
+^8^ They went out,^^ and fled from the tomb, for trembling and astonishment had come on them.
 They said nothing to anyone; for they were afraid.+ 16:8 One isolated manuscript omits verses 9-20 but adds this “short ending of Mark” to the end of verse 8: They told all that had been commanded them briefly to those around Peter.
 After that, Jesus himself sent them out, from east to west, with the sacred and imperishable proclamation of eternal salvation.
 ^[16:8 TR adds “quickly”]

-^9^ ^*^Now when he had risen early on the first day of the week, he appeared first to Mary Magdalene, from whom he had cast out seven demons. ^10^ She went and told those who had been with him, as they mourned and wept. ^11^ When they heard that he was alive and had been seen by her, they disbelieved.
+^9^ ^^Now when he had risen early on the first day of the week, he appeared first to Mary Magdalene, from whom he had cast out seven demons. ^10^ She went and told those who had been with him, as they mourned and wept. ^11^ When they heard that he was alive and had been seen by her, they disbelieved.
 ^[16:9 NU includes the text of verses 9-20, but mentions in a footnote that a few manuscripts omitted it.
 The translators of the World English Bible regard Mark 16:9-20 as reliable based on an overwhelming majority of textual evidence, including not only the authoritative Greek Majority Text New Testament, but also the TR and many of the manuscripts cited in the NU text.]

 ^12^ After these things he was revealed in another form to two of them as they walked, on their way into the country. ^13^ They went away and told it to the rest.
 They didn’t believe them, either.